stanac/MarlinBits.SqliteBatchOps/README.md

 It will use a thread-synced queue in the background and trigger writes every 50,000 operations (configurable) or every 50 ms (configurable), whichever comes first.

 Use `BatchOpsFactory` to ensure single instance of `BatchOps` per database/connection string.
-When using with IoC container register `BatchOpsFactory` as singleton.
+When using with IoC container register `BatchOpsFactory` as a singleton.

 ## How to use it?